cliqz-oss/keyvi/keyvi/README.md

 #### MAC

-In addtion to a working build setup (Xcode) install the following libraries using homebrew:
+In addition to a working build setup (Xcode) install the following libraries using Homebrew:

     brew install boost --c++11
     brew install snappy